iTCf/anonymi/README.md

+For a detailed explanation of the procedure please refer to [add publication].

 ## Installation

 ### Requirements

-It requires 3D Slicer (with two extra plug-ins) and Freesurfer.
+It requires 3D Slicer (with two extra plug-ins).
 In order to install [3D Slicer](https://www.slicer.org/) please refer to their to their website.
 After it is installed, open 3D Slicer and go to the Extensions Manager (View > Extensions Manager).
 In the "Install Extensions" tab search for the VolumeClip and the SlicerElastix extensions and install them.

-To install [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) please refer to their website.
+AnonyMI uses some [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) functions that are already included in it, but require a Freesurfer license to be used.
+Obtaining a Freesurfer license es free and fast.
+Fill this [form](https://surfer.nmr.mgh.harvard.edu/registration.html)  and you will receive it via e-mail.
+Copy the indicated text and put it inside the Resources folder of AnonyMI once you have downloaded it (see below).

+(Add image)

 ### Downloading